splunk-soar-connectors/domaintoolsiris/README.md

 [configure scheduled playbooks](#action-configure-scheduled-playbooks) - Run on initial setup to configure the optional monitoring playbooks.
 This action creates a custom list to manage the playbook scheduling and run status \
 [on poll](#action-on-poll) - Execute scheduled playbooks based on the set interval(mins) in 'domaintools_scheduled_playbooks' custom list.
 Smaller intervals will result in more accurate schedules \
 [nod feed](#action-nod-feed) - Apex-level domains (e.g. example.com but not www.example.com) observed for the first time by the DomainTools sensor network, and which are not present in our DNSDB historical database \
 [nad feed](#action-nad-feed) - Apex-level domains (e.g. example.com but not www.example.com) DomainTools has newly observed in our DNS sensor network.
-This includes domains observed in DNS for the first time as well as domains observed in DNS again after not being observed for at least 10 days
+This includes domains observed in DNS for the first time as well as domains observed in DNS again after not being observed for at least 10 days \
+[noh feed](#action-noh-feed) - Contains fully qualified domain names (i.e. host names) that have never been seen before in passive DNS, emitted as soon as they are first observed.
+Hostname resolutions that we observe for the first time with our global DNS sensor network. \
+[domain discovery feed](#action-domain-discovery-feed) - New domains as they are either discovered in domain registration information, observed by our global sensor network, or reported by trusted third parties. \
+[domain rdap feed](#action-domain-rdap-feed) - List of records for a given domain may be provided by a domain registry, registrar, or both.
+Domain registries maintain authoritative information about one or more top-level domains (e.g., .com), while domain registrars manage apex domains (e.g., domaintools.com).
+When domain information is present from both the registry and registrar, this API presents a record containing both sets of results, as well the original raw JSON record, from both the registry and registrar.

 ## action: 'test connectivity'